 Jessica and the family wanted a seamless, sleek, and understated design that lets the other materials speak for themselves.
 Working with to fine tune the space showed Jessica that employing a kitchen designer can be so helpful, as they consider all the details that the homeowner may not necessarily have in mind.
 The kitchen was fitted by One Call Solutions, who came recommended by John Lewis of Hungerford.

 The Vario by VELUX roof windows

-Jessica went straight to the Vario by VELUX website to design bespoke roof windows to the exact size needed, using every last bit of glazing allowed!
+Jessica went straight for the Vario by VELUX website to design bespoke roof windows to the exact size needed, using every last bit of glazing allowed!
 The bespoke nature of Vario by VELUX means she could tailor sizes exactly to her needs.
 Using the 3D configurator online, she also chose the frame colour and the type of glazing.

 Builders James and Luke had never worked with them before and were impressed by the ease of fitting.
-Now that it’s finished, Jessica loves to work in the kitchen and watch the light as it changes and moves throughout the day.
+Now it’s finished, Jessica loves to work in the kitchen and watch the light as it changes and moves throughout the day.
 Even listening to the rain feels epic!